MitchellParker/Dinr/README.md

 Creates a public url so anyone can connect to your local version.

-First do "npm start" to start the server.
+First do `npm start` to start the server.
 Once that is running, Open another terminal and run this command.
 It will spit out a link anyone can connect to.\
 This only works with
-"npm start", so do not try to use it with "start-server" and "start-client" because it will not work.
+`npm start`, so do not try to use it with `start-server` and `start-client` because it will not work.

 ### `npm run start-server`